fennel-ai/client/docs/pages/concepts/source.md

 ## Schema Matching

 Fennel has a strong typing system and all ingested data is evaluated against the dataset schema.
-See [Fennel types](/api-reference/data-types) to see the full list of types supported by Fennel.
+See [Fennel types](/api-reference/data-types/core-types) to see the full list of types supported by Fennel.

-### Fennel Schema As Subset of Source Data
+### Schema As Subset of Source
 All the fields defined in Fennel dataset must be present in your source dataset though it's okay if your external data source has additional fields - they are imply ignored.
 In this example, it is expected that the `user` table in